 The Balancing Mechanism Reporting Service (BMRS) is the primary channel for providing operational data relating to the GB Electricity Balancing and Settlement arrangements.

-Data is available via the Elexon Portal but we have produced a dedicated web page to highlight all the relevant data, upcoming data timeline and implementation guidance.
+Data is available via the Elexon Portal but we have produced a dedicated web page to highlight all the relevant data and implementation guidance.

 Historic Transmission Loss Multipliers’ Historic Transmission Loss Multipliers data can be downloaded from the Elexon Portal,

 Estimated Transmission Loss Adjustment (ETLMOs)’ Historic Estimated Transmission Loss Adjustment (ETLMOs), are indicative parameters set for the purposes of Balancing Mechanism Reporting Service (BMRS) reporting.